phazelift/words.js/README.md

 // more examples below in the API
 ```
 __________________________________
-words.js depends on, and extends strings.js.
+**words.js depends on, and extends strings.js**, so, for browser use: load strings.js before words.js in your index.html.

 Most methods overload strings.js methods, only to focus on words rather than characters.
 Where in strings.js you use shuffle to randomly reorder the characters in a string, in words.js the overloaded
 shuffle function randomly reorders the words in a string, or you can shuffle the characters of a specific word in
 a string, and much more.
 See the API for some sweet examples.